-California regulators – who have the greatest experience with this contaminant – have identified two Best Available Control Technologies for perchlorate treatment: ion exchange and biological treatment, specifically the fluidized bed bioreactor.
+California regulators – who have the greatest experience with this contaminant – have identified two Best Available Control Technologies for perchlorate water treatment: ion exchange and biological treatment, specifically the fluidized bed bioreactor.

 Envirogen Solutions for Perchlorate

 Envirogen offers two ‘best available technology’ solutions that can be designed to work in a broad range of perchlorate water treatment programs, including groundwater remediation and drinking water treatment.
 For lower influent concentrations of perchlorate, our high-efficiency ion exchange systems offer high levels of perchlorate removal and sound economics.
 For moderate to higher concentrations of influent perchlorate, our biological fluidized bed reactor (FBR) technology offers state-of-the-art performance and excellent economics.
-Envirogen’s perchlorate solutions offer you the flexibility to meet regulatory requirements
+Envirogen’s perchlorate water treatment solutions offer you the flexibility to meet regulatory requirements.

 High-efficiency ion exchange

-ideal for lower concentrations
+Ideal for lower concentrations